Gavaghan History, Family Crest & Coats of Arms

 Gavaghan Spelling Variations

-Ireland during the Middle Ages was an inconsistent endeavor at best.
+The recording of names in Ireland during the Middle Ages was an inconsistent endeavor at best.
 Since the general population did not know how to read or write, they could only specify how their names should be recorded orally.
 Research into the name Gavaghan revealed spelling variations, including Gavigan, Gavin, Gavihan, Gavahan, Gavan, Gavagain, Gavagan, Gaven, Gavin, Gavighan and many more.

 Early Notables of the Gavaghan family (pre 1700)